 Inanga

 Inanga pounamu reflects the delicate beauty and life cycle of New Zealand’s iconic whitebait.
 This type of greenstone shimmers with translucent, silvery-green tones, sometimes featuring shimmering flecks or soft cloudy patterns.
-Just as the schools of tiny inanga fish migrate from sea to freshwater, Inanga pounamu holds a unique connection to both the ocean and the rivers, symbolizing transition, abundance, and the interconnectedness of nature’s elements.
+Just as the schools of tiny inanga fish migrate from sea to freshwater, Inanga pounamu holds a unique connection to both the ocean and the rivers, symbolising transition, abundance, and the interconnectedness of nature’s elements.

 Kahurangi